 There are thousands of parts that are stored in a factory, but just one of them being out of place can easily lead to slips, trips, and falls.
 This is another common cause of injuries across all industries, but once again, it is particularly prevalent in manufacturing.

 It’s important that parts are correctly stored, with waste items being disposed of quickly, rather than being left around the factory.
 Any spills must be cleaned up immediately, and poorly lit areas reported so that they can be fixed.
+You can also use equipment such as platforms, lifts, trailers or different kind of ladders in stock here.
+These tools or equipment may help you stored those items that needed to be put on high places.

 Repetitive Body Motion